-Purposes of the Balance SheetHow many times have you flipped to the back of a company's annual report and found yourself blankly staring at the pages of numbers and tables?
+The Purpose of the Balance SheetHow many times have you flipped to the back of a company's annual report or 10K and found yourself blankly staring at the pages of numbers and tables?
 You know that these should be important to your investing decision, but you're not quite sure what they mean or where to begin.
 What is a balance sheet?
 Why does it matter?
 Why are professional investors so obsessed with studying it, and even more importantly, how are they able to use it to reduce their portfolio risk and make better, safer decisions when it comes to putting their own money to work?

-In this investing lesson, we're going to take our first major step towards changing that by teaching you about the balance sheet.
+In this investing lesson, I'm going to help you take your first major step towards changing that by teaching you about the balance sheet.
 Smart investors have always known that financial statements are the keys to every company.
 They can warn of potential problems, and when used correctly, help determine what a business is really "worth".
 An investor who understands financial statements will never have to ask "is this company a good investment?".

 The Role of the Balance Sheet In the Financial StatementsFor every business, there are three important financial statements you must examine: The Balance Sheet, the Income Statement, and the Cash Flow Statement.
 The balance sheet tells investors how much money the company has, how much it owes, and what is left for the stockholders.
 The cash flow statement is like the checking account; it shows you where the money is spent.
 The income statement is a record of the company's profitability.
 It tells you how much money a corporation made (or lost).